 General Air Contaminant Discharge Permits: Title V and Air Contaminant Discharge Permits typically are issued to a single facility.
 However, DEQ also has the ability to issue and assign multiple facilities to a single General Air Contaminant Discharge Permit if there are several sources that involve the same or substantially similar types of operations; all requirements applicable to the covered operations can be contained in the permit; the emission limitations, monitoring, recordkeeping, reporting and other enforceable conditions are the same for all operations covered by the permit; and the pollutants emitted are of the same type for all covered operations.
-General Air Contaminant Discharge Permits are issued by DEQ’s Headquarters office and require public notice and opportunity for comment.
-Once the permit is issued, DEQ’s Headquarters office would send out permit applications to potentially affected facilities.
-Any facility requesting to be assigned to a permit must submit a written application, an assignment fee, and the first year’s annual fee.
+General Air Contaminant Discharge Permits are issued by DEQ’s headquarters office and require public notice and opportunity for comment.
+Once DEQ issues the permit, DEQ’s headquarters office would send out permit applications to potentially affected facilities.
+Any facility requesting to be assigned to a permit must submit a written application, an assignment fee and the first year’s annual fee.

-General Air Contaminant Discharge Permit Attachments: If a General Air Contaminant Discharge Permit does not cover all requirements applicable to the source, excluding any federal requirements not adopted by the EQC, the other applicable requirements must be covered by assignment to one or more General Air Contaminant Discharge Permit Attachments, otherwise the source must obtain a Simple or Standard ACDP.
-General Air Contaminant Discharge Permits Attachments are also issued by DEQ’s Headquarters office and require public notice and opportunity for comment.
-Once the permit attachment is issued, DEQ’s Headquarters office or DEQ regional office would send out permit applications to potentially affected facilities.
+General Air Contaminant Discharge Permit Attachments: If a General Air Contaminant Discharge Permit does not cover all requirements applicable to the source, excluding any federal requirements not adopted by the EQC, the other applicable requirements must be covered by assignment to one or more General Air Contaminant Discharge Permit Attachments; otherwise, the source must obtain a Simple or Standard Air Contaminant Discharge Permit.
+General Air Contaminant Discharge Permits Attachments are issued by DEQ’s headquarters office and require public notice and opportunity for comment.
+Once DEQ issues the permit attachment, DEQ’s would send out permit applications to potentially affected facilities.
 Any facility requesting to be assigned to a General Air Contaminant Discharge Permit Attachments must submit a written application and the first year’s annual fee of $120.

 Unpermitted Facilities: Unpermitted facilities would still have to comply with the federal requirements, which would be implemented by EPA on the federal level.
-However, DEQ will provide technical assistance to potentially affected facilities by making them aware of the new federal requirements and sending them any technical assistance materials and required notification forms generated by EPA or DEQ.
+However, DEQ would provide technical assistance to potentially affected facilities, make them aware of the new federal requirements and send them any technical assistance materials and required notification forms generated by EPA or DEQ.

 Measuring, sampling, monitoring and reporting

-Affected parties - Any required compliance testing and reporting requirements are contained in the federal NESHAP and New Source Performance Standards and will be incorporated into the permits of affected facilities
+Affected parties - Any required compliance testing and reporting requirements are contained in the federal NESHAP and New Source Performance Standards and would be incorporated by DEQ into the permits of affected facilities

-DEQ staff - DEQ staff will process and review compliance reports submitted by affected facilities to determine compliance with the federal NESHAP and New Source Performance Standards
+DEQ staff - DEQ staff would process and review compliance reports submitted by affected facilities to determine compliance with the federal NESHAP and New Source Performance Standards

 Systems

-Website - DEQ’s headquarters office will update its website with any new or amended permits, permit application forms and compliance reporting forms.
+Website - DEQ’s headquarters office would update its website with any new or amended permits, permit application forms and compliance reporting forms.

-Database - DEQ will use its existing TRAACS and new ACES databases to implement the Title V and Air Contaminant Discharge Permit programs and track compliance with the new NESHAP and New Source Performance Standards.
+Database - DEQ would use its existing TRAACS and new ACES databases to implement the Title V and Air Contaminant Discharge Permit programs and track compliance with the new NESHAP and New Source Performance Standards.

-Invoicing - DEQ will use its existing TRAACS database for invoicing.
+Invoicing - DEQ would use its existing TRAACS database for invoicing.

 Training

-Whenever possible, staff training will rely on established EPA and industry training, workshops and implementation materials.
-Headquarters staff will track training opportunities, workshops and implementation materials to get affected parties and the appropriate DEQ staff the necessary resources to comply with and implement the new NESHAP and New Source Performance Standards.
-DEQ’s headquarters staff will also visit regional offices when requested to discuss the new and amended standards.
+Whenever possible, DEQ’s staff training would rely on established EPA and industry training, workshops and implementation materials.
+DEQ’s headquarters staff would track training opportunities, workshops and implementation materials to get affected parties and the appropriate DEQ staff the necessary resources to comply with and implement the new NESHAP and New Source Performance Standards.
+DEQ’s headquarters staff would also visit regional offices when requested to discuss the new and amended standards.